 Temporary Anchorage Devices

-How are TADs placed?
+How Are TADs placed?

 A strong anesthetic is used to numb the gum tissue and the jaw surrounding the area where the TAD will be placed.
 Once the area is numb, your doctor will gently place the TAD through the gum tissue and firmly into the jawbone.
 The installation of a TAD is quick and may be over before you know it.
 While your doctor is installing the TAD, you may feel slight pressure; however, within a day, discomfort will vanish.
 A TAD is removed either once your treatment is complete, or when it is no longer needed to help straighten your teeth: removal of a TAD is a comfortable procedure that takes just a few minutes.

+After your TAD is placed by the orthodontist in Bay Ridge, it requires very little maintenance from the patient.
 A TAD can be cleaned the same way you clean your braces by brushing your teeth at least three times a day.
 When your TAD is installed, we will also provide you with an antimicrobial mouthwash that you will need to use twice a day.